SIRHAMY/SIRHAMY/README.md

 * Source code access ([hamy-labs-code-examples repo](https://github.com/HAMY-LABS/hamy-labs-code-examples))
 * Disounts on courses + products
-* More projects, experiments, and tutorials
+* Support me so I can make more projects, experiments, and tutorials